 The best way to get to Dalkey is the DART and it just takes about 30 minutes to get there.

 Bray is a busy seaside town with some quality cafés and seafood restaurants.
 It has a lovely 1.5km long promenade which is perfect for a relaxed walk.
 If that is to boring for you, you can hike to Bray Head, a hill that s 241m high and next to the cliffs, or you do the 7km long Cliff Walk to Greystones.
 It´s a beautiful walk and you can see the scenic landscapes and cliffs of Bray.

 Even if it rains you can do something in the former seaside resort.
 They have a Sealife directly at the beach and you can find a café and a restaurant there as well.

 You can either take the 145 bus or you take the DART to Bray.
 It will be a 40 minute ride along the coast with some beautiful views on top.

-This beautiful coastal town is a small fishing town in the south of Dublin.
+This beautiful Dublin coastal town is a small fishing town south of the city.
 It was awarded in 2008 as the most liveable place in the world and its idyllic and scenic setting speaks for itself.
 You will have a fantastic view of the Wicklow Mountains, you can go to the beach or go for a walk at the harbour there.

 Moreover, they have some superb restaurants, unique specialist shops and boutiques and vintage shops too.
 Technically, it already belongs to the country Wicklow, but you just need to get on the DART and in just 50 minutes you are there.
 The train track goes along the beautiful cliffs and offers some scenic views of them.